‘Yellowjackets’ Christina Ricci on the Difficulties of Filming That Devastating Finale, Misty’s ‘Selfish’ Choice and the Antler Queen Reveal

 No. I’ve had no conversations about next season.
 Every show has its own way it functions, and its own dynamic.
 And on this show, I think the writers have such a huge burden with not only the complexity of the narrative, but also the amount of main characters that they have and the amount of storylines.
 So generally, we don’t get a lot of information before we shoot.

 This interview has been edited and condensed.
-William Earl contributed to this repor.
+William Earl contributed to this report.

+Variety’s “Awards Circuit” podcast, produced by Michael Schneider, is your one-stop listen for lively conversations about the best in film and television.
+Each week “Awards Circuit” features interviews with top film and TV talent and creatives; discussions and debates about awards races and industry headlines; and much more.
+Subscribe via Apple Podcasts, Stitcher, Spotify or anywhere you download podcasts.
+New episodes post weekly.